Contact Us: 719-384-2551 | (800) 332-8634

 Demand charges are necessary as we are billed demand charges from our power supplier along with energy charges.
 We try to recover these costs from the consumers who create the demand.

 The main reason is because of density.
-Southeast only has 1.7 customers per mile of line, whereas investor owned utilities have approximately 35 and municipals around 45.
+Southeast only has 1.8 customers per mile of line, whereas investor-owned utilities have approximately 35 and municipals around 45.

-The areas served by each utility have been determined and certificated by the Public Utilities Commission.
-With Southeast's low density we do not want to lose customers because that places a heavier burden on the rest of our consumers.
+The areas served by each utility have been determined and certificated by the Colorado Public Utilities Commission.
+SECPA has an obligation to serve members within its certificated territory.

 Rates are based on a Cost of Service Study.
 Costs and size of facilities can vary between rate classes and the rates cover costs other than just energy costs from our power supplier.
 Rate design can also be a factor.
 Access charges, HP charges, etc. affect the ultimate kWh charge.

 There can be any number of reasons.
-Incorrect meter readings, the number of days of usage, additional equipment, faulty wiring, etc. just to name a few.
+Incorrect meter readings, the number of days of usage, additional equipment, extreme temperatures, etc. just to name a few.
+If you feel your bill is abnormally high, contact us so we can perform an analysis of the service.

 Each month residential customers are billed an access charge.
 The access charges insure that each member help pay the fixed costs involved in providing electrical service.
-If the access charge were not required, those consumers using greater amounts of energy would supplement those using less.
+If the access charge were not required, the per kWh and per kW charges would have to be increased to compensate for the loss of the access charge.

-It is a State law that new meter loops be inspected prior to connecting a meter.
-More important though, it is for everyone's safety and protection.
+A State Inspection is required before a meter can be installed because state law mandates that new meter loops be inspected prior to connection.
+More importantly, this inspection helps ensure everyone’s safety and protection.

-Again, it is mainly for safety and liability reasons.
-Also, the meter loop would be too close to our primary voltage line.
+Meter loops cannot be installed on transformer poles mainly for safety and liability reasons.
+In addition, placing a meter loop on a transformer pole would put it too close to our primary voltage lines, creating an unsafe condition.

 The Colorado State Electrical Board requires a licensed electrician and our employees are not licensed electricians.